Communication, Renegotiation and Coordination with Private Values: On Efficiency

-Equilibria with miscoordination (which cannot be communication-proof due to Theorem \ref{thm:uniqueness}) may induce agents to credibly reveal some cardinal information about their type.
-This can happen if there is a message that induces a higher probability of coordinating on the agent's preferred outcome but also a higher probability of miscoordination compared with some other available message.
+{Equilibria featuring miscoordination can incentivize agents to genuinely disclose cardinal information regarding their type.} This can happen if there is a message that induces a higher probability of coordinating on the agent's preferred outcome but also a higher probability of miscoordination compared with some other available message.
 Such a message can then be chosen by extreme types with $u$ far from $\sfrac{1}{2}$, while moderate types with $u$ closer to $\sfrac{1}{2}$ choose the other message.
-Such equilibria with miscoordination may induce a higher ex-ante payoff, if the benefit from signaling the extremeness of the type outweighs the loss due to miscoordination.
-Consider the following example. \begin{example} For simplicity we let the distribution of types $F$ be discrete with four atoms $\sfrac{1}{10}+\epsilon$, $\sfrac{1}{2}-\epsilon$, $\sfrac{1}{2}+\epsilon$, $\sfrac{9}{10}-\epsilon$, with a probability of $\sfrac{1}{4}$ for each atom and $\epsilon>0$ sufficiently small.\footnote{One can easily adapt the example to an atomless distribution of types, in which each atom is replaced with a continuum of nearby types.} The game admits three babbling equilibria: always coordinating on $L$, always coordinating on $R$, both with an ex-ante payoff of $\sfrac{1}{2}$, and playing $L$ if and only if the type is less than $\sfrac{1}{2}$ with an ex-ante payoff of $\sfrac{7}{20}<\sfrac{1}{2}$ for all $\epsilon$ sufficiently small.
+Such equilibria with miscoordination may induce a higher ex-ante payoff {than all communication-proof equilibria}, if the benefit from signaling the extremeness of the type outweighs the loss due to miscoordination.
+Consider the following example. \begin{example} For simplicity we let the distribution of types $F$ be discrete with four atoms $\sfrac{1}{10}+\epsilon$, $\sfrac{1}{2}-\epsilon$, $\sfrac{1}{2}+\epsilon$, $\sfrac{9}{10}-\epsilon$, with a probability of $\sfrac{1}{4}$ for each atom and $\epsilon>0$ sufficiently small.\footnote{One can easily adapt the example to an atomless distribution of types, in which each atom is replaced with a continuum of nearby types.} The game admits three babbling equilibria: always coordinating on $L$, always coordinating on $R$, both with an ex-ante payoff of $\sfrac{1}{2}$, and playing $L$ iff the type is less than $\sfrac{1}{2}$ with an ex-ante payoff of $\sfrac{7}{20}<\sfrac{1}{2}$ for all $\epsilon$ sufficiently small.
 Theorem \ref{thm:uniqueness} (together with the symmetry of the distribution $F$) implies that with communication, any communication-proof equilibrium strategy (in particular $\sigma_{L}$ or $\sigma_{R}$) induces the same expected ex-ante payoff of $\sfrac{3}{5}>\sfrac{1}{2}$ for all $\epsilon$ sufficiently small.